Aquaphor: History

-1925: Aquaphor was developed in the Beiersdorf Inc laboratories in the US.
-It was trademarked that year by Herman A. Metz, president of Beiersdorf Inc at that time.

-1929: Beiersdorf sold Aquaphor's trademarks to Duke Laboratories in order to manufacture products in the country.
+Aquaphor was developed in 1925 in the United States laboratories of Beiersdorf Inc. It was trademarked that year by Herman A. Metz, the company's president.
+In 1929, Beiersdorf sold the Aquaphor trademarks to Duke Laboratories to facilitate manufacturing in the country.

-1936: Aquaphor's first product offering was sold to doctors, pharmacists and hospitals in 5 lb. containers.

-1960: Aquaphor production was discontinued during World War II and restarted by Duke Laboratories in 1960.
-One lb cans and 2 oz tubes were sold to medical professionals.

-1973: Beiersdorf repurchased all trademarks from Duke Laboratories.
+In 1936, Aquaphor's first product offering was sold to doctors, pharmacists and hospitals in 5 lb. containers.
+Production was discontinued during World War II but resumed by Duke Laboratories in 1960.
+At that time, 1 lb cans and 2 oz tubes were sold to medical professionals.
+Beiersdorf repurchased the trademarks from Duke Laboratories in 1973.

-1982: Aquaphor tube was introduced and directly sold to consumers for the first time.

-1991: A new formulation Aquaphor Advanced Therapy Healing Ointment was launched, an addition to the Aquaphor Original Ointment.

-2003: Aquaphor Baby Healing Ointment & Gentle Wash were introduced.